marennodenes/Flashcard-App/README.md

 - [Release 1](/docs/release_1/) - Initial implementation and basic functionality
 - [Release 2](/docs/release_2/) - Enhanced features, user authentication, and quality improvements
-- [Release 3](/docs/release_3/) - Enhances features, implemetation of API in server and shared module and improved user authentication
+- [Release 3](/docs/release_3/) - Enhanced features, implementation of API in server and shared module and improved user authentication

 ## Use of AI